khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Tips-for-Including-ATE-in-a-custom-ROM.md

   * You can't change the license.
   * You must keep the license with the source code.

-* Please change the "package" name from jackpal.androidterm to something specific to your ROM, such as MyROM.
+* Please change the package name from jackpal.androidterm to something specific to your ROM, such as MyROM.
   * This will enable your users to install and update the Market version of ATE if they choose.

 * Please change the name of the JNI shared library from libjackpal-androidterm3.so to something specific to your ROM, such as MYROM-androidterm3.so
   * This will enable your users to install and update the Market version of ATE if they choose.
+  * Don't choose a name like libjackpal-androidterm4.so, because that's very likely to be used by future versions of the Market version of Android Terminal Emulator.